 A Contractor is a person who is hired by an individual or a company to provide services or orders.
-Usually when we talk about a contractor, it refers to a person who is hired for construction purposes but there are many other types of contractors too.
-When a person or a company hires a contractor, they enter in an agreement known as contractor agreement.
+Usually, when we talk about a contractor, it refers to a person who is hired for construction purposes but there are many other types of contractors too.
+When a person or a company hires a contractor, they enter into an agreement known as a contractor agreement.

 Brief Description of Contractor Agreement:

 The contractor agreement explains the services that the hirer expects from the contractor along with the compensation that the hirer has agreed to pay to the contractor in exchange for his services.
 This means that if you sign this agreement, you can make sure that the hired contractor will provide the services that he agreed to and you will have the right to reject the work if it doesn’t fulfill the pre-defined criteria according to the contract.
 In the same manner, the contractor can also make sure that he is paid according to the schedule and that the hirer doesn’t stop his payment even when the work is completed.